 Dependability, trustworthiness and authenticity.

 Balancing family and career is possible and rewarding.
-I stayed at home with my children for 9 years and then went to law school after they were both in school full-time.
-I also almost never missed a play, sporting event or other event in which my children participated (even while working full-time as an attorney).
+I stayed at home with my children for nine years and then went to law school after they were in school full time.
+I also almost never missed a play, sporting event or other event in which my children participated (even while working full time as an attorney).

 Exercise, meditate and spend time with friends.

 I watch Game of Thrones, I play with my parent’s giant German shepherd dog, Franklin, and I spend time with my fiancé.

 When I was deciding whether to attend law school, and even in to my first year, there were many times I would doubt whether I was following the right path; the work was hard (at the time), I had no money, I was taking on significant debt, and all of my friends had already begun their careers.
 I would stress and nearly panic about my future, and I didn’t know whether to quit or keep going.
 It may sound strange, but the strategy that got me through was forcing myself to stop thinking any further then the very next day.
 I focused on one day at a time, one small task at a time, and it worked.
 I graduated law school with honors and I ended up practicing law in the field I enjoy most.
 I have found since that scaling down any obstacle or goal to the day-to-day level makes them possible to overcome and achieve.

 In my era, I did not have a woman as a mentor.
 The founding partners at Gordon Feinblatt, particularly Gene Feinblatt and Donald Rothman, gave me responsibility and were great role models and leaders in the legal, cultural, civic and political communities in Baltimore.